FXX

-FXX is an American basic cable channel owned by FX Networks, a subdivision of the Disney Entertainment business segment and division of The Walt Disney Company.
-It is the sister channel of FX and FXM, with its programming focusing on original and acquired comedy series and feature films for a primary demographic of men ages 18–34.
+FXX is an American basic cable channel owned by FX Networks, a subdivision of the Disney Entertainment business segment and division of the Walt Disney Company.
+It is the sister channel of FX and FXM, with its programming focusing on original and acquired comedy series and feature films for a primary demographic of people ages 16–34.

 FXX launched on September 2, 2013, at 7:00 a.m.
 ET/6:00 a.m.
 CT, replacing Fox Soccer.
-The channel set a record for the longest continuous marathon in the history of television with a marathon featuring every episode of The Simpsons that had been released at the time and The Simpsons Movie over the course of twelve days.
+The channel set a record for the longest continuous marathon in the history of American television with a marathon featuring every episode of The Simpsons that had been released at the time and The Simpsons Movie over the course of twelve days.
 This record has since been broken by a 19-day marathon of Saturday Night Live by VH1 Classic (now MTV Classic).

 As of November 2023, FXX is available to approximately 58,000,000 pay television households in the United States, down from its 2019 peak of 87,000,000 households.